 Going into the game, the Lambs were level on points with Exmouth Town and had the slenderest of goal difference advantages of just one goal after Exmouth had beaten Tavi 1-0 in the week to draw level on points at the top of the table.

 As Saturday’s final round of fixtures headed into stoppage time, both teams were being held to goalless draws before Warren Daw was adjudged to have been fouled inside the penalty box and the Lambs were awarded a dramatic spot kick.

-Up stepped top scorer Liam Prynn, after a lengthy delay caused by the Ashton & Backwell players, to score and seal the three points for Stuart Henderson’s side.
+Up stepped top scorer Liam Prynn to score, after a lengthy delay caused by the Ashton & Backwell players, which sealed the three points for Stuart Henderson’s side.
 The final whistle then blew at Shepton Mallet, which saw Exmouth claim a point from a goalless draw meaning that the Lambs ended up winning the division by two points.